hisham-CSS/unity-runtimedebugui/README.md

 ### Development Setup
 1. Clone the repository
-2. Open in Unity 2022.3+
-3. Install Newtonsoft JSON package
+2. Follow the manual installation steps.
-4. Make your changes
+4. Make your changes in the new project.
 5. Test thoroughly
+6. Copy your changes back to the cloned repository.
-6. Submit a PR
+7. Submit a PR

 ## 🙏 Acknowledgments

 - Built for the Unity community
 - Inspired by developer tools and debug interfaces
-- Thanks to all contributors and testers
+- Thanks to all who wish to contribute or test this package

 ## 📞 Support